StarsoftAnalysis/ESP8266RTTTLPlus/README.md

 some other RTTTL-parsing libraries, put the dot /before/ the octave number, e.g. `2C#.6`.
 This library accepts dots in either position.
 * The title and default value sections can be empty, so the shortest possible valid melody is `::c`.
 * The duration, octave, and beat in the default value section can be given in any order, or left out entirely.
 'Default defaults' will be applied if necessary.
-* The parser does its best to make sense of poorly formed notes.
+* The parser does its best to make sense of poorly formed notes, and carries on regardless.
+The resulting tune will play, unless it's completely empty, but even that won't cause an error.

+## Hardware

+The library assumes that you have a passive buzzer attached to a suitable pin of your microcontroller.

+There are plenty of examples of suitable circuits on the web, such as this [Instructable](https://www.instructables.com/How-to-use-a-Buzzer-Arduino-Tutorial/), or kits such as [Brian Lough's alarm clock](http://www.blough.ie/bac/).

 ## Example

+Here's a minimal programme that uses the library.

 ```
 #include <ESP8266RTTTLPlus.h>